Press Kit

 TV producers and radio directors are busy people.
 To make things easier for interviews, I’ve put together these tools, which press people should feel free to use for interviews with me.
 For convenience, I have also created a 1-page version of these interview resources.

-- teaches courses in Ethics and Public Policy and in the Philosophy of Leadership;
+• teaches courses in Ethics and Education and in the Philosophy of Education;

 Interview topics – suggestions / angles